-- The MPX PCC has a 16″ threaded barrel with a three-chamber compensator.
+- Barrel.
+The MPX PCC has a 16″ threaded barrel with a three-chamber compensator.
 In contrast, the MPX Carbine has a 14″ barrel with a pinned and welded flash hider bringing the overall barrel length to 16″ to avoid Federal classification as a Short Barrel Rifle (SBR).

-- The MPX PCC comes with a telescoping AND folding stock whereas the stock on the MPX Carbine when it was first introduced was only telescoping.
+- Stock.
+The MPX PCC comes with a telescoping AND folding stock whereas the stock on the MPX Carbine when it was first introduced was only telescoping.
 However, I have subsequently seen the telescoping and folding stock offered on the MPX carbine.

 - Handguard.
-The MPX PCC has a slim M-LOK handguard vs the KeyMod handguard on the MPX Carbine.
+The MPX PCC has a slim M-LOK handguard vs the bulkier KeyMod handguard on the MPX Carbine.

-- The MPX PCC has a flat faced, Timney trigger (according to Timney, pull weight is 4.5 lbs and is the same trigger, model #683, they sell as a drop in replacement for the MPX carbine), which in my opinion, is much nicer than the heavier trigger on the MPX Carbine.
+- Trigger.
+The MPX PCC has a flat faced, single stage, Timney trigger (according to Timney, pull weight is 4.5 lbs and is the same trigger, model #683, they sell as a drop in replacement for the MPX carbine), which in my opinion, is much nicer than the heavier MIL-SPEC trigger on the MPX Carbine.

-- The MPX PCC is slightly longer with an overall length of 35.25″ vs 33″ for the MPX Carbine.
+- Length.
+The MPX PCC is slightly longer with an overall length of 35.25″ vs 33″ for the MPX Carbine.

-- The MPX PCC weighs approximately 1 pound less than the MPX Carbine.
+- Weight.
+The MPX PCC weighs approximately 1 pound less than the MPX Carbine.